 Meet Henry Newhouse, he has a successful career in public relations and is happily married to Carol.

-However despite this he is a compulsive philander, leading a double-life.
+However despite his success and happy marriage he is a compulsive philander, leading a double-life.
 The relationships he finds himself in usually backfire leading to farcical situations.

 Leslie Phillips – Henry Newhouse